Yakov5776/apple-music-wrapper/README.md

-# wrapper
+# apple-music-wrapper
-All files from anonymous, No need for an Android emulator to decrypt alac
+No need for an Android emulator, this wrapper emulates Apple Music v3.9.1 (x86_64) ([APKMirror](https://www.apkmirror.com/apk/apple/apple-music/apple-music-3-9-1-release/apple-music-3-9-1-2-android-apk-download/))

+Credits goes to [zhaarey](https://github.com/zhaarey/) for the majority of the reverse-engineering efforts.

 ### 安装